More information back here.Watch out for spoilers.

 The Unfavorite: To Lady Teodorie, who's offended that Beka chose to be a Dog rather than a maid or seamstress like her sisters, and tries to keep Beka from her siblings.
 She also half-blames Beka for the times Gershom gets particularly into his job.
 Beka is also avoided by her father's side of the family for being a Dog.

 Head of the Provost's Guard.
 Gershom took in the Coopers when Beka helped him track down a notorious gang and became her inspiration to join the Provost's Guard.
 He's a good man who's good at a very difficult job and taught Beka much of what she knows.

 Reasonable Authority Figure: He was the only member of the Guard who would actually listen to Beka when she tried to tell them where the Bold Brass gang was.

 Tansy is a childhood friend of Beka's who has also escaped Mutt Piddle Lane, in her case by marriage.
 Her two-year-old son Rolond was murdered by the Shadow Snake, which pulls Beka into two cases at once.

 Dating Catwoman: He and Kora become lovers.
 They deal with it by not talking shop.

 Nice Guy: Beka says that he's the kindest of the Puppies entering training that year.

 Beka's female training partner.
 Goodwin is a veteran with an excellent reputation and resistant to taking on a Puppy.
 Although she is stern and intimidating, Goodwin has a nicer side for those she likes and respects and she eventually admits that Beka's not so bad.

-The Atoner: Was a "loose dog" at one point.
-She came to her senses after she was nearly killed by a couple of Rats who decided that bribing her wasn't enough insurance.
+The Atoner: Was a "loose dog" in her youth.
+A couple of Rats decided that a bribe wasn't enough insurance and nearly killed her.